-New data released by the Toronto Regional Real Estate Board (TRREB) yesterday showed that prices in the GTA are still up high compared to last year, but there were signs that the market has begun to cool somewhat.
+New GTA real estate market data released by the Toronto Regional Real Estate Board (TRREB) yesterday showed that prices in the GTA are still up high compared to last year, but there were signs that the market has begun to cool somewhat.

-One exception to the general decreases that were observed was the City of Toronto.
+One exception to the general decreases that were observed in the GTA real estate market was the City of Toronto.
 There had been anecdotal reports that the market was still strong in the city and the data backs that up.
 The average price of a home in the city in April was $1,243,070 – a new record.
-This is perhaps an indication of more solid fundamentals in Toront, combined with demand that is increasing as people continue to return to offices in downtown.
+This is perhaps an indication of more solid fundamentals in Toronto, combined with demand that is increasing as people continue to return to offices in downtown.

 According to the TRREB report, there were massive year-over-year decreases in the number of homes sold, ranging from decreases of 22.9% to 53.9% in the different regions and down 41.2% across the GTA as a whole.
 However, the data is skewed somewhat by an unusually active April 2021, so a better comparison is found by looking at averages across a number of years.